oliviatessa/Conv-LSTM-CSE599-FinalProject/README.md

 ## Protein Localization Dynamics in E.coli

 It has been observed that the proteins within E.coli exhibit time dependent structure.
+Some of these proteins have been studied in detail, and it has been found that the observed temporal structure is directly related to their function within the cell.
+For example, the protein ftsZ can be found in highest concentrations at the middle of the cell, where it is responsible for the mechanics of cell division [[2]](#2).
+We can gain intuition about proteins with unknown function by comparing their dynamical structure throughout the cell to those of proteins with known functions.

 This can be seen clearly in Figure 1 below, which shows the average position of a protein

 <img src="cited_images/time_dependence_ex.jpg" height="200">  <img src="cited_images/time_dependence_ex copy.jpg" height="200">

 **Figure 1:** Demonstation of structured protein localization dynamics[[1]](#1)

-Some of these proteins have been studied in detail, and it has been found that the observed structure is directly related to their function within the cell.
-For example, the protein ftsZ can be found in highest concentrations at the middle of the cell, where it is responsible for the mechanics of cell division [[2]](#2).
-We can gain intuition about proteins with unknown function by comparing their dynamical structure throughout the cell to those of proteins with known functions.

-**Figure 1:** Demonstation of structured protein localization dynamics[[1]](#1)
+### Our goal
+As we see from Figure 1, there is distinct temporal structure in the localization of a given protein throughout the cell cycle.
+However, those images above are the consensus images across an entire dataset of the same protein, so what we are interested in now is seeing if we can predict the dynamics of protein localization on a single-cell basis.